Dating Attractive Girls Makes Me Nervous: How To Be More Confident

 Tips for boosting your confidence

-There are many different things you can do that can help you to feel better about yourself.
+There are many different things you can do that can build confidence and help you to feel better about yourself.
 Read on to explore a few ideas to try to boost your confidence levels:

 Realize that she likes you for a reason